grettke/help/help.md

     -   You may nest definitions.
     -   `monochrome true` option.
         -   If you are printing
-        -   Or don't want color.
+        -   Or don&rsquo;t want color.

 -   Internationalization.
     -   Full Unicode character support.